rubillionaire/tabular-archive/readme.md

 `npm test`

 The tests show how each module gets used and composed in a final tabular-archive.
 The [test/user-supplied/redcedar-config.mjs](./test/user-supplied/redcedar-config.mjs) file also shows how encoding can be configured.

+### `tabular-archive` Spec

+The archive contains a [header](./src/archive-header.mjs) that describes the shape of the archive and how it can be decoded.
+The header contains the following bytes of encoded data.

+1. 'TabularArchive', the name of our file format
+2. 1, the current version number
+3. `headerRowtStart`, the start of the `headerRow` byte range
+4. `headerRowEnd`, the end of the `headerRow` byte range
+5. `categoriesStart`, the start of the `categories` byte range
+6. `categoriesEnd`, the end of the `categories` byte range
+7. `dataRowIdEncoderType`, the string that represents the encoder type used to encode `dataRowIds` values
+8. `dataRowIdsStart`, the start of the `dataRowIds` byte range
+9. `dataRowIdsEnd`, the end of the `dataRowIds` byte range
+10. `dataRowLengthsStart`, the start of the `dataRowLengths` byte range
+11. `dataRowLengthsEnd`, the end of the `dataRowLengths` byte range

+The `headerRow` is a series of `field` and `encoder` values both stored as strings.

+The `categories` are a series of `category` string values.

+The `dataRowIdEncoderType` is a string that represents the encoder used for the `dataRowIds`.
+For example, 'int32'.

+The `dataRowIds` are a series of values encoded using the `dataRowIdEncoderType`.

+The `dataRowLengths` are a series of byte length values.

+The data rows are stored with the lengths specified in `dataRowLengths`, starting at the byte offset defined as `dataRowLengthsEnd`.